jmamadeu/psychonauts-users/README.md

 ## Psychonauts Users

-List, Like and deslike users from [Psychonauts API](https://psychonauts-api.netlify.app/)
+list, search, like, and dislike users from psychonauts users API [Psychonauts API](https://psychonauts-api.netlify.app/)

 [See how it looks like](https://psychonauts-users-jmamadeu.vercel.app/)